Pat Watkins: San Diego Chargers

-Toronto Argonauts (CFL)
+Toronto Argonauts

 On May 30, 2012, after being a year out of football recovering from his knee injury, he signed as a free agent with the Toronto Argonauts.
 He made 18 starts at right cornerback.
 He missed the Eastern Final and the Grey Cup championship game after fracturing his ankle.
 He finished with 67 tackles (third on the team), 5 interceptions (tied for first in the CFL), 2 fumble recoveries and received CFL All-Star honors.

 In 2013, he was again named to the CFL All-Star team, after making 17 starts, 43 tackles, 5 interceptions and one fumble recovery.

-Edmonton Eskimos (CFL)
+Edmonton Eskimos

 On February 12, 2014, he was signed by the Edmonton Eskimos as a free agent.
 In 18 starts he registered 36 tackles, 7 passes defensed, 4 special teams tackles, 2 forced fumbles and one fumble recovery for a 50-yard touchdown.

 In 2015, he collected 66 tackles, 2 sacks and 4 interceptions (one returned for a 47-yard touchdown).
 He also contributed to the team winning the Grey Cup.

 In 2016, he tallied 73 tackles and 2 interceptions.
 He wasn't re-signed after the season.